Breast Reduction Surgery | Find Price/Cost Information and Much More

 Who are BAPRAS and BAAPS?

-When looking for a plastic surgeon to perform your breast reduction, make sure you choose one that is a member of either BAAPS or BAPRAS.
+When searching for a plastic surgeon to perform your breast reduction, make sure you choose one that is a member of either BAAPS or BAPRAS.
 BAAPS (The British Association of Aesthetic Plastic Surgeons) and BAPRAS (The British Association of Plastic Reconstructive and Aesthetic Surgeons) are the two leading societies for plastic surgeons in the UK.
-Surgeons belonging to these societies receive regular training which keeps their skills up to date.
+Surgeons belonging to these societies receive regular training which keeps their surgical and patient communication skills up to date.

-We strongly advise that you check if your surgeon is a member of either BAAPS or BAPRAS before you have your procedure.
+We strongly advise that you check if your surgeon is a member of either BAAPS or BAPRAS before booking a procedure.

 Breast reduction candidates